A deepening nasolabial fold is one of the most difficult signs of age to treat. And a big concern for many people.

 Just as with lasers, micro-needling treatments can help with texture and tone, and a small increased collagen production.

 But neither will these treatments help much with improvements of nasolabial folds.
 Since the root cause is a much more complex situation due to volume loss and loose skin.

 Microdermabrasion and other exfoliation treatments are even more superficial than lasers and micro-needling.
 They can help short term with texture, tone, and pores, but they do nothing to your nasolabial folds.

 And finally, here is the recap of this long post.
-I shortened it to 5 steps for treating nasolabial folds naturally.
+I shortened it to 5 steps for preventing and treating nasolabial folds naturally.

 I hope you found this post helpful!
-Let me know in the comments below if you have any questions or anything else you want to share regarding nasolabial folds.
+Let me know in the comments below if you have any questions or anything else you want to share regarding nasolabial folds and sagging skin.

 Until next time, love your skin!